Brand development that increases sales velocity, guaranteed.

 Upward Stretch Example

-Cinnamon Toast Crunch launched Cinnadust, an upward product line stretch.
-Cinnadust transforms the classic cinnamon-sugar flavor into a versatile seasoning, allowing the brand to tap into new usage occasions and higher-margin food categories like baking and snacks.
+Cinnamon Toast Crunch launched Cinnadust, an upward product line extension.
+Cinnadust transforms the classic cinnamon-sugar flavor into a versatile seasoning, allowing the brand to tap into new usage occasions and higher-margin food categories, such as baking and snacks.

 This stretch into a premium, everyday product expanded brand relevance beyond breakfast, driving incremental revenue while staying true to the flavor profile that consumers love.
 This was supported by strong brand recognition and consumer demand.